Saudi Arabia favours New York for Aramco listing despite risks, say sources

-RIYADH, Aug 11 — Saudi Arabia favours New York for the main foreign listing of state oil giant Aramco, even though some financial and legal advisers have recommended London as a less problematic and risky option, people familiar with the matter told Reuters.
+DUBAI, Aug 12 — Saudi Arabia favours New York for the main foreign listing of state oil giant Aramco, even though some financial and legal advisers have recommended London as a less problematic and risky option, people familiar with the matter told Reuters.

 A final decision on where to stage what could be the world’s largest initial public offering will be taken by Crown Prince Mohammad bin Salman — or MbS as he is known — who oversees the kingdom’s economic and energy policies, the sources said.